 A home equity loan can be a good alternative to private student loans, especially if interest rates for home equity loans are lower than those for student loans.
 If you select a longer term for your home equity loan, you could get a lower monthly payment than with a student loan.

 Before tapping home equity, max out any federal financial aid available to you.
 If you’re paying for college with a home equity loan, you won’t get all of the benefits of federal student loans.
-In the last few years, borrowers have seen student loan relief and the potential for widespread federal student loan forgiveness looms.

 If you’re using home equity to pay for a child’s college education, do not overextend yourself.